Civil Rights Act of 1960: Brown v. Board of Education

-The Civil Rights Act of 1957
+Civil Rights Act of 1957

 By 1957, only about 20% of African Americans were registered to vote, largely due to the active disenfranchisement they had been facing.
 That year, President Eisenhower sent Congress a proposal for civil rights legislation.
 As a result, the Civil Rights Act of 1957 was enacted by the 85th Congress.
 This was the first federal civil rights law enacted since the Civil Rights Act of 1875, and was the first major piece of civil rights legislation passed by Congress.
 The Civil Rights Act of 1957 was also signed into law by President Dwight D. Eisenhower on September 9, 1957.

 While aiming to enforce the voting rights of African Americans set out in the Fifteenth Amendment of the United States Constitution, the 1957 act had several loopholes that allowed civil rights resisters to continue preventing minorities from exercising their right to vote.
 Southern states continued to discriminate against African Americans in the application of voter registration and electoral laws, in the segregation of schools and public facilities, and in employment, despite the orders of the law.
 As the law had not resolved these issues, its outcomes highlighted a need for improved civil rights legislation, which was later fulfilled in part by the Civil Rights Act of 1960.

-Presidential Involvement
+Presidential involvement

 President Dwight D. Eisenhower

 Toward the end of his presidency, President Eisenhower publicly supported civil rights legislation.
-In his message to Congress on February 5, 1959, he called for further advancements within it, stating that “every individual regardless of his race, religion, or national origin is entitled to the equal protection of the laws."
+In his message to Congress on February 5, 1959, he called for further advancements within it, stating that "every individual regardless of his race, religion, or national origin is entitled to the equal protection of the laws."
 Within this message, he proposed a mandate including seven recommendations for the protection of civil rights, as listed below.